Mosmoove/Veni-Vici-cat/README.md

 ## Notes

-I struggled with how to handle and fetch data from and API.
+I struggled with how to handle and fetch data from an API.

 ## License